The 8 best destinations for an RV or camper van adventure

 Best for culture

-The idea of driving in Japan might seem terrifying, but a road trip here is surprisingly serene: aside from the odd racer, Japanese motorists are generally courteous, whilst modern satnavs mean there’s now no need to worry about translating signs.
+A road trip in Japan is nothing less than serene: aside from the odd racer, Japanese motorists are generally courteous, whilst modern satnavs mean there’s now no need to worry about translating signs.
 Having a mobile home here also saves on hotel costs – some of the most expensive in Asia.

 Wending their way from snow-capped peaks to palm-fringed beaches – via limpid lakes and primeval forests – Japan’s highways offer a privileged perspective on parts of the country that many visitors don’t get to see.
-Fill up on culture as well as gas in pulsating cities, middle-of-nowhere temples and traditional villages.
+Fill up on culture in pulsating cities, middle-of-nowhere temples and traditional villages.

-Where to hire: Local rental companies include Japan Campers, Camgo Campervan and Rental Camper
+Where to rent: Japan Campers, Camgo Campervan, Rental Camper

 Rental costs: From around ¥5900/US$45 per day